Metastasis involving brachial plexus

 - aid in pre-op planning

-Tumours can be divided into primary tumours and secondary metastases.
+Tumors can be divided into primary tumors and secondary metastases.
 They appear as focal or multifocal thickening of a section of the brachial plexus and are usually low intensity on T1-weighted imaging and high intensity on T2-weighted imaging.
 They typically enhance with contrast.
 Other evidence of neoplastic disease affecting the brachial plexus includes lymphadenopathy, bony lesions, intrathoracic and chest wall masses.
-Presence or absence of a tumour may be difficult to ascertain with MRI alone, and a high index of suspicion needs to be applied especially if symptoms such as pain or neurological deficits are present.
+Presence or absence of a tumor may be difficult to ascertain with MRI alone, and a high index of suspicion needs to be applied especially if symptoms such as pain or neurological deficits are present.
 Further follow-up with repeat MRI, FDG-PET scan or core biopsy may be required 2,3.

 Case courtesy of A/Prof Pramit Phal.

 - 1. Vargas MI, Viallon M, Nguyen D et-al. New approaches in imaging of the brachial plexus.
 Eur J Radiol.
 2010;74 (2): 403-10. doi:10.1016/j.ejrad.2010.01.024 - Pubmed citation

 - 2. Sureka J, Cherian RA, Alexander M et-al. MRI of brachial plexopathies.
 Clin Radiol.
 2009;64 (2): 208-18. doi:10.1016/j.crad.2008.08.011 - Pubmed citation